cdavis405/c3850-mcp-server/README.md

 ## Overview

-This project implements an MCP server that connects to a Cisco 3850 switch via SSH using `netmiko`.
+This project implements an MCP server that connects to a Cisco 3850 switch via **RESTCONF** using `httpx`.
 It exposes a set of tools that allow an AI assistant to retrieve device status, check health metrics, and perform basic configuration tasks.
-The tools are optimized to use minimal tokens and context, ensuring efficient communication.
+The tools are optimized to use minimal tokens and context by leveraging structured data from YANG models.

 ## Features